Twisted Superfields: Quantum Effective potential

-In section 2, it was noted that if the model includes large tree-level masses $\tilde{m}_{21}$ and $m_{22}$, then the vevs $\bar{\tilde{\phi}}_{21}$ and $\bar{\phi}_{22}$ vanish clasically.
-However, in order to stabilize expressions such as the one above, it is assumed that $\bar{\tilde{\phi}}_{21}$ and $\bar{\phi}_{22}$ acquire small vevs quantum mechanically.
+where it was argued at the beginning of section 3 that ${\rm tr}\left\langle \varphi_1^2\right\rangle\ne 0$ in the quantum vacuum.
+In section 2, it was noted that if the model includes large tree-level masses $m_{22}$, $\tilde{m}_{21}$ and $\tilde{m}_{22}$, then the vevs $\bar{\phi}_{22}$, $\bar{\tilde{\phi}}_{21}$ and $\bar{\tilde{\phi}}_{22}$ vanish classically.
+However, in order to stabilize expressions such as the one above, it is assumed that these vevs acquire small values quantum mechanically.
 This is mentioned in section 3.
-As shown below, those quantum-generated small vevs lead to the very large right-chiral neutrino Majorana mass that allows the model to reproduce observed neutrino masses and mixing.
+As shown below, those quantum-generated small vevs lead to very large right-chiral neutrino Majorana mass terms that allow the model to reproduce observed neutrino masses and mixing.

 The classical scalar potential only restricts the difference $\bar{\phi}_{23}^2-\bar{\tilde{\phi}}_{23}^2$.
 However, it can be seen from eq \eqref{vevO0} that the quantum scalar potential will try to make each of these vevs go to infinity while maintaining the difference.
 A mechanism like that is what causes Supersymmetric QCD with fewer flavors than colors to not have a vacuum solution.
-But in this theory, thanks to the Fayet Iliopoulos term, it is possible to introduce very small mass terms for those scalar fields at the tree level.
-The net effect is that both vevs get very large (the unification scale) but not infinite.
-It is assumed that some mechanism like that is in play in this theory.
+But as described in section 2, a nonzero tree-level or quantum-generated superpotential coupling provides a small counterbalancing effect that stops $\bar{\phi}_{23}$ from becoming infinite.